-My mom is currently living at an assisted living community in the Columbus, Ohio area.
+My mom is currently living at an assisted living community.
 However, her health has deteriorated in the past few months and the community has told us that she will need to go to a long-term care community to receive the proper level of care.
 The community she’s at doesn’t offer what she needs.

 I’m worried that when Mom makes the move to long-term care, she won’t enjoy herself.
 It’s harder for her to walk on her own and she’s been having some memory issues.
 I don’t want her to be stuck in her room all day because of that.